withrobot/oCam/ReleaseNote/README.md

 #Release Note
 ##Ver.
 1604(April 2016)
-oCam firmware is updated to support more frame rates up to 120 fps.
+oCam firmware is updated to support more frame rates up to 120 fps.</br>
 New frame rates for 640 (H) x  480 (V) pixels and 320 (H) x  240 (V) pixels are;

 ###USB 3.0